 Believe it or not, but good grammar can open doors of opportunity for you.
-Hiring managers, CEO’s, publishers and especially editors won’t hire anyone who cannot demonstrate solid language skills.
+Hiring managers, CEOs, publishers, and especially editors, won’t hire anyone who cannot show solid language skills.

 But one of the best things you can do to improve your writing and boost your career is studying with the top grammar books.

 Here are the best grammar books for writers: